cvs-health/testaro/README.md

 When you combine a script with a batch, Autotest performs the script, replacing the `which` and `what` properties of all `url` commands with the values in the first object in the `hosts` array, then again with the values in the second object, and so on.

-A batch offers an efficient way to perform a uniform set of commands on every URL in a set of URLs.
+A batch offers an efficient way to perform a uniform set of commands on every host in a set of hosts.
 Running the same set of tests on multiple web pages is an example.
+Autotest writes a report file for each host.

-A no-batch script offers a way to carry out a complex operation.
-The script can click, press keyboard keys, hover, wait for reactions, follow links, go to specific new URLs, take screen shots, and perform tests.
+A no-batch script offers a way to carry out a complex operation, which can include navigating from one host to another, which is not possible with a batch.

 ## Execution